damaidec/damaidec.github.io/Command-and-control/havoc2.md

 | Jitter | A randomization percentage applied to the sleep interval, to avoid predictable agent/implant patterns.
 When the sleep is set to 60 and the jitter to 20, the actual check in interval will randomly vary between 48 and 72 seconds (20%), making it harder for defenders to fingerprint fixed agent/implant intervals.

-## Listeners block
+## Listener block

 The generated profile, gives the Listener block below.
 There's a lot of parameters here but generally some of it are self explanatory.
-Another thing that I will highly suggest is to change the values of the headers like the cookies, response and etc. As it may be signatured and could be easily detected.
-It's ideally good to always create your own.
+Another thing that I will highly suggest is to change the values of the headers like the cookies, response and etc. As it may been signatured and could be easily detected.
+It's ideally good to always create your own or replicate an actualy request/response.

 ```bash
 Listeners { #listeners block